 Pack a pair of durable shoes and extra socks.
-The last thing you want is to be walking miles in your dress shoes or heels, after all.
+The last thing you want is to walk miles in your dress shoes or heels, after all.

 Your feet aren’t the only ones that need protection.
 You also need to protect your hands since you’ll be working with them for most tasks.

 Get a pair of lightweight gloves that offer optimal comfort and have full Kevlar lining for protection.
-If you own a phone, then you may also want to consider a pair that's touch screen sensitive.
+If you own a phone, you may also want to consider a touchscreen-sensitive pair.

 N95 Face Mask

 An N95 mask is the best mask to pack because it offers maximum protection against dust, dirt, and viruses.
 Your shirt or bandana just won’t cut it.